 - Describe why you’ll be able to create more value than competing bidders.

-- Determine the maximum amount you are willing to pay.
+- Help determine the maximum amount you are willing to pay.
 This will depend upon the terms and conditions.

-- Outline the CEO, President, Chief Operating Officer, C-Suite and C-suite direct reports roles and organization structure for the merged company.
+- Outlining the CEO, President, Chief Operating Officer, C-Suite and C-suite direct reports roles and organization structure for the merged company.

 - The people accountable for value achievement are also accountable for the plans to achieve that value.

-- Conduct a fact based, sanity checked due diligence.
-Those who will be accountable for creating and achieving value must have a degree of involvement with the due diligence.
+- Those who will be accountable for creating and achieving value must have a degree of involvement with the due diligence.

 1 “The real deal on M&A, synergies, and value”, Boston Consulting Group, BCG Perspectives, 2016